Justin James (basketball): Metropolitans 92 (2022–2023)

 On December 13, 2022, James signed with Metropolitans 92 of the LNB Pro A.

 Return to the Charge (2023)

 On March 2, 2023, James was re-acquired by the Cleveland Charge.

 Álftanes (2024–2025)

 On 16 December 2024, James signed with Álftanes of the Icelandic Úrvalsdeild karla.
-On 31 January, he scored a season high 34 points in a win against ÍR.
-During the regular season he averaged a team high 23.1 points along with 5.4 rebounds and 4.0 assists.
+On 31 January, he scored a season-high 34 points in a win against ÍR.
+During the regular season he averaged a team-high 23.1 points along with 5.4 rebounds and 4.0 assists.
 In the playoffs, he helped Álftanes reach the semi-finals where they bowed out against Tindastóll.
-In 8 playoffs games, he averaged 24.0 points, 7.3 rebounds and 5.3 assists.
+In eight playoff games, he averaged 24.0 points, 7.3 rebounds and 5.3 assists.

 Kaohsiung Aquas (2025)

 On August 2, 2025, James signed with the Kaohsiung Aquas of the Taiwan Professional Basketball League (TPBL).
 On November 10, Kaohsiung Aquas terminated the contract relationship with James.